deki80/helper-library/README.md

 @param value - is value of input field

 @compareTo - is used in cases where value should be the same as other input field, for example password and repeat password input fields.
-If not provided, default value is set to false, and wont be use in validating.
+If not provided, default value is set to false, and won't be used in validating.

 Function returns an object with two properties:
     {
-        validated: Boolean
+        validated: Boolean,
         error: String
     }